Canada’s federal anti-spam legislation (“CASL”) came into force on July 1, 2014.

 Violation of CASL may result in significant penalties of up to Cdn. $1 million (for individuals) and Cdn. $10 million (for corporations).
 CASL also creates private rights of action, with significant statutory damages that will be available (up to $1 million per day of non-compliance).
 Class actions will also be possible to be commenced under CASL once fully in force.

 In 2005, the Task Force on Spam completed a one-year mandate and issued a final report entitled: Task Force on Spam Report: Stopping Spam: Creating a Stronger, Safer Internet.
 The Government also studied successful anti-spam measures in other countries.
 CASL, which was first introduced in April, 2009 and reintroduced on May 25, 2010, addresses legislative recommendations made by the Task Force on Spam, which assembled consumers, academic experts and industry to design comprehensive legislation to fight spam in the digital economy.
 During third reading, the amended Bill C-28 received unanimous support in the House of Commons and was given Royal Assent on December 15, 2010.
-On December 4, 2013 the Federal Government announced that CASL would largely come into force on July 1, 2014.
+CASL came largely into force on July 1, 2014.

 KEY CASL REQUIREMENTS

 CASL prohibits the sending of commercial electronic messages (“CEMs”) without the recipient’s prior express or implied consent, the onus of which is on senders.
 CASL permits both express and certain categories of implied consent.
 CASL also includes a number of exceptions from the consent and form requirements.